A Million Lights: Release and promotion

-As promotion Cheryl was interviewed on BBC One's The Graham Norton Show on 8 June 2012.
-On Monday 18 June Cheryl signed copies of A Million Lights at Whiteleys Shopping Centre, Bayswater, London and on Tuesday 19 June in-store at HMV on Northumberland Street, Newcastle.
+For promotion, Cheryl was interviewed on BBC One's The Graham Norton Show on 8 June 2012.
+On 18 June 2012, Cheryl signed copies of A Million Lights at the Whiteleys Shopping Centre, Bayswater, London and in-store at HMV on Northumberland Street, Newcastle the following day.

 On 26 May 2012, it was reported that Cheryl would perform "Call My Name" with live vocals on The Voice UK, following allegedly pre-recorded performances that occurred the previous year on The X Factor UK.
 It was also reported that The Voice executives always edit the vocals for every artist on the show, and they would "provide some finishing touches to her singing prior to it being broadcast."
 As the performance began, Cheryl swan-dived onto her backing dancers before they performed a highly elaborate routine.
 Following the broadcast, Cheryl received mixed comments from viewers, with a few who accused the singer of lip synching, while others, including pop singers Emma Bunton and will.i.am, praised the performance.
 In an interview with BBC News, Cheryl addressed the negative comments, and said that "if you think my live vocal sounds so good it must be mimed, I'm happy, I take it as a compliment."
-She performed the track again on The Graham Norton Show on 8 June 2012, and was also accused of lip synching.
+She performed the track again on The Graham Norton Show on 8 June 2012, and was once again accused of lip synching.

-Cheryl also performed "Call My Name" at Capital FM Summertime Ball on 9 June 2012 in front of 80,000 fans at the Wembley Stadium, she was a surprise artist.
-Cheryl performed at London's G-A-Y on 16 June 2012, performing a variety of new tracks from the LP for the first time.
-On 17 June 2012 Cheryl performed the lead single as well as the song "Under the Sun" on Channel 4′s T4.
-Cheryl also performed on MTV: Live Vibrations.
+Cheryl also performed "Call My Name" at Capital FM's Summertime Ball on 9 June 2012 as a surprise act.
+On 16 June 2012, Cheryl performed at London's G-A-Y club, debuting several new tracks from the LP.
+She then performed the same setlist of songs on T4 the following day.

-On 8 September 2012 Cheryl performed "Under the Sun" on the Johnathan Ross show.
-On 24 September 2012 Cheryl performed a variety of songs including "Under the Sun" and "Call My Name" on The Voice tour in Denmark.
-On 19 October 2012 Cheryl performed "Call My Name" at the charity fundraiser Stand Up for Cancer, however there were technical problems during the performance.
-On 9 December 2012 Cheryl performed "Call My Name" and "3 Words" at Jingle Bell Ball.
-On 25 December 2012 Cheryl released a viral video of the song "Ghetto Baby".
+On 8 September 2012, Cheryl performed "Under the Sun" on the Jonathan Ross show.
+She then performed "Under the Sun" and "Call My Name" along with "Fight for This Love" at The Voice concert in Denmark on 24 September 2012.
+On 19 October 2012, Cheryl performed "Call My Name" and "Under the Sun" at the charity fundraiser Stand Up for Cancer, however there were technical problems during the former performance.
+On 9 December 2012, she performed at the Jingle Bell Ball.
+Cheryl then released a music video for the song "Ghetto Baby" on 25 December 2012.